hushkat/hushkat.github.io/content/posts/BrunnerCTF.md

 The shaker (key) is just a number.

-Even though random.randrange(18) is called, thereâ€™s no seed specified.
+Even though random.randrange(18) is called, there is no seed specified.
 But importantly, the final key will always be a number between 0 and 255 because of how XOR works with bytes.

-So, if we donâ€™t know the key - brute-forcing all 256 possibilities is quick and easy.
+So, if we don not know the key - brute-forcing all 256 possibilities is quick and easy.

 ## Brute-forcing the Key

-Hereâ€™s the brute-force script I used:
+Here is the brute-force script I used:
 ![Script](https://gist.github.com/user-attachments/assets/c1783039-50a1-4f45-9a99-94f2475cda11)

 When running it, the readable candidate that stood out was: